-- An IRB (Institutional Review Board) number must be provided.
+- An IRB (Institutional Review Board) number must be provided for many roles.

 - Users declare the PHI level of access they require for the current task.
 The declared PHI level affects the data tables and columns that will be shown to the user upon a successful login.

 The compliance module lets you annotate each column (for Lists and Datasets) with a PHI level.
 Possible PHI levels include:

 - Not PHI - This column is visible for all PHI level declarations.

 - Limited PHI - Visible for users declaring Limited PHI and above.

 - Full PHI - Visible for user declaring Full PHI.